HKati/pulse-release-gates-0.1/docs/PULSE_paradox_math_v0_intro.md

 }

+---

 The summary makes it clear that:

-- the worst paradox in this run lives on epf_field_vs_policy_field,
+the worst paradox in this run lives on `epf_field_vs_policy_field`,

-- there is exactly one red-zone atom,
+there is exactly one red-zone atom,

-- the dominant axis is EPF vs policy.
+the dominant axis is EPF vs policy.

-8.3 Evolution across runs
+### 8.3 Evolution across runs

 Now look at three consecutive runs on the same axis: